Out Here Grindin: Versions

 A fourth version, available on the Lil Wayne and Friends 4 mixtape, removes Plies' verse and instead features both Jeezy and Wayne's parts.
 It is credited as Lil Wayne feat.
 Young Jeezy.

 Music video

 A music video was filmed in 2008 and features all the guest artists working with green screens.
-Cameos were made by Tyga, Bun B, Young Dro, Fat Joe, Red Cafe, Brisco, Lil Mama, Flo Rida, Busta Rhymes, Maino, Kardinal Offishall, Royce Da 5'9, Sean Kingston, and T-Pain.
+Cameos were made by Tyga, Bun B, Young Dro, Fat Joe, Red Café, Brisco, Lil Mama, Flo Rida, Busta Rhymes, Maino, Kardinal Offishall, Royce da 5'9", Sean Kingston, and T-Pain.
 The video premiered on MTV2's Sucker Free on July 22, 2008.
 The video does not include Young Jeezy, but he is still kept on the official single.
 The video version has Akon, Rick Ross, Plies, Lil Boosie, Ace Hood and Trick Daddy, and is the version that ended up being on the album.

 Chart performance

 "Out Here Grindin" first made a "Hot Shot Debut" at number 38 on the US Billboard Hot 100 chart for the issue of July 19, 2008 making it DJ Khaled's highest debut on the chart at the time.
 On January 13, 2009, the single was certified gold by the Recording Industry Association of America (RIAA) for sales of over 500,000 copies.

 Also, in Canada it debuted at number 71 on the Canadian Hot 100 based on downloads.